reinhartmeg/AprilTag-Distance-Calculator/README.md

         }
 ```

 This structure can be seen best below as the tags are moved across the RealSense's field of view.
-The highlighted
+The highlighted red circles define the center of a detected AprilTag.
+As the tags move out of view, the program delays by a defined variable before confirming the tags are missing to reduce small hiccups of missing informtion and smooth out the data.

 ![](Demo.gif)